 In the past, a traditional shingle roof called for the radiant barriers to be stapled to the under part of the roof rafters.
 But that was only as effective as the stapling and sealing of that crew.

-At Holden Energy Solutions, we use a liquid that looks like a white, chalky paint but the HeatBloc-Ultra has the lowest (best) emissivity rating of any liquid product on the market today.
+At Holden Energy Solutions, we use a liquid that looks like a white, chalky paint.
+Our HeatBloc-Ultra has the lowest (best) emissivity rating of any liquid product on the market today.

 What Is Emissivity and Why Should It Matter to Homeowners?